BethGoder/BethGoder.github.io/pubs.md

 "How to Identify an Alien Shark." _Fireside_, TBA

-"The Great Scientist Rivalry on Planet Sourdough." _5X5 Project_, charity anthology, TBA
+"The Great Scientist Rivalry on Planet Sourdough." _5X5 Project_, charity anthology, March 2018